Business Central Essentials vs Premium User Licenses

 • Service Management in Business Central

-• Production Management in Business Central.
+• Production Management in Business Central

 Service Management in Business Central is a module that allows a company to create and book “service orders” – which are usually conducted at the customer site and involve some kind of service activity and perhaps materials or parts.
-Service Management also allows the creation of service contracts, for ongoing maintenance activities.
+Service Management also allows the creation of service contracts for ongoing maintenance activities.
 Businesses that sell and service products often need this module.
 For example, a company that sells industrial equipment might also have a service team that goes to the customer site to repair or maintain that equipment.

-Production Management in Business Central is a module designed to allow a complex multi-level structure of bills of materials and routings including scheduling and managing production of finished goods.
+Production Management in Business Central is a module designed to allow a complex multi-level structure of bills of materials and routings supporting scheduling and managing production of finished goods.
 There are other ways to handle manufacturing that are not production manufacturing, and not every company needs the level of sophistication provided by this module.
-That said, the production management module adds a full suite of production manufacturing capabilities, which is also augmented by many AppSource addons.
+That said, the production management module adds a full suite of production manufacturing capabilities, which is also augmented by many AppSource add-ons.

 Manufacturing with Essentials